+Multicultural Proficient Benchmark Emerging Inadequate As Evaluation

+Competence (A) (B) (C) /Fail evidenced and

+by: Remediation

-Multicultural Competence Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced Evaluation and Goal 3 of 4 by: Remediation Students recognize limitations of theory and Multiculturally Competienced demonstrates Internship Recognizes client worldview, Broaficient (ACptions, and culture Recognizes client worldview, Benachmark (gepations, and culture and Recognizes, with supervisor Essetgideg (tent worldview, Fails to acknowledge client wadwawate special locations, Internship evaluation Items 16,60 evidenced by: Internship Instructor Review/Referral Evalutation and Remediation Goal 4 of 4 - 1 ical (Raistratergies for working with gend deriandcation gender spectrum issues, diverse populations, ethnic and other non-dominant Internship score 3 on both protifience and adapts treatment with supervisor assistance Score 2 on both Score 1 on once or more Score 0 on one or more Internship Evaluation Item 61 Internship Instructor Review/Referral to BRC or ARC groups.
+Goal 3 of 4 Students recognize limitations of theory and research to apply to all people and demonstrates awareness of need to adapt to individual client worldview, culture and social location Internship Recognizes client worldview, social locations, and culture and the impact on client problems, and adapts treatment accordingly.
+Score 3 on both Recognizes client worldview, social locations, and culture and the impact on client problems and adapts treatment with supervisor assistance Score 2 on both Recognizes, with supervisor assistance, client worldview, social locations, culture and the impact on client problems Score 1 on one or more Fails to acknowledge client worldview, social locations, culture and the impact on client problems Score 0 on one or more Internship evaluation Items 16,60 Internship Instructor Review/Referral to BRC or ARC Multicultural Competence Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Evaluation and Remediation Goal 4 of 4 Learns strategies for working with gender and gender spectrum issues, diverse populations, ethnic and other non-dominant groups.
+Internship Score 3 Score 2 Score 1 Score 0 Internship Evaluation Item 61 Internship Instructor Review/Referral to BRC or ARC

-Professional Identity Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced Evaluation and by: Remediation Goal 4 of 6 Demonstrates ability to complete a career assessment and give feedback to client in role play Internship year Provides career evaluation and includes career developme nt in tx plans as regular part of planning Addresses career issues with clients at intake, includes in tx plan as needed Fails to consider career in tx planning Internship Evaluation Item 39 Internship Instructor Review/Referral to BRC or ARC
+Professional Proficient Benchmark Emerging Inadequate As Evaluation Identity (A) (B) (C) /Fail evidenced and by: Remediation Goal 4 of 6 Demonstrates Internship Provides Addresses Fails to Internship Internship ability to year career career consider Evaluation Instructor complete a evaluation issues with career in Review/Referral career and clients at Item 39 to BRC or ARC

-Professional Identity Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Evaluation and Remediation Goal 5 of 6 Demonstrates Understanding of roles & functions of mental health counselors Internship Internship Evaluation Internship Instructor Review/Referral to BRC or ARC
+assessment and includes intake, tx

+give feedback to career includes in planning

+client in role play developme tx plan as

+nt in tx needed

+plans as

+regular

+part of

+planning

+Professional Proficient Benchmark Emerging Inadequate As Evaluation

+Identity (A) (B) (C) /Fail evidenced and

+by: Remediation

+Goal 5 of 6

+Goal 3 of 6

+Demonstrates Internship Internship Internship

+Understanding Evaluation Instructor

+of roles & Review/Referral

+functions of to BRC or ARC

+mental health

+counselors

-Ethical Practice Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Review and Remediation Goal 1 of 1 Understands, and follows ethical standards Internship Demonstrat es a strong understandi ng and commitment to ethical standards, recognizes ethical issues independent ly, demonstrate s ability to recognizes and remediates ethical Demonstrates an understandin g of and commitment to ethical standards, recognizes ethical issues independentl y, recognizes and remediates errors with supervisor assistance.
-Score 2 on all Demonstra tes an understand ing of and commitme nt to ethical standards, begins to recognize ethical issues with supervision , may make ethical errors without awareness Does not demonstrate an understandin g of ACA Code of Ethics, or does not recognize practical applications.
-Attempts to hide mistakes or lacks openness to supervision.
-Score 0 on any Internship Evaluation 1,9,28,29,30 Internship instructor review.
+Ethical Practice Goal 1 of 1 Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Review and Remediation Goal 1 of 1 Understands, and follows ethical standards Internship Demonstrat es a strong understandi ng and commitment to ethical standards, recognizes ethical issues independent ly, demonstrate s ability to recognizes and Demonstrates an understandin g of and commitment to ethical standards, recognizes ethical issues independentl y, recognizes and remediates errors with Demonstra tes an understand ing of and commitme nt to ethical standards, begins to recognize ethical issues with supervision , may make ethical errors Does not demonstrate an understandin g of ACA Code of Ethics, or does not recognize practical applications.
+Attempts to hide mistakes or lacks Internship Evaluation 1,9,28,29,30 Internship instructor review.
 Referral to ARC.

+remediates supervisor without openness to

+ethical assistance. awareness supervision.

+errors with

-errors with Score 1 on
+supervisor Score 2 on all Score 1 on Score 0 on

-supervisor one or
+consultation one or any

-consultation more
+more

 Score 3 on

 all

-Research and Assessment Goal 5 of 7 Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Review and Remediation Develops and Utilizes measureable outcomes with clients supported by research literature Internship Develops measureab le outcomes/ goals, supported by the literature and within the therapists theoretical orientation Develops measureab le outcomes/ goals supported by literature.
-Outcome s/goals are not measure able and/or are not supporte d by literature Unable to develop a tx plan Internship Case Presentati on Internship Instructor Review/Referral to BRC or ARC
+Research and Proficient Benchmark Emerging Inadequate As Review and Assessment Goal 5 of 7 (A) (B) (C) /Fail evidenced by: Remediation Develops and Utilizes measureable outcomes with clients supported by research literature Internship Develops measureab le outcomes/ goals, supported by the literature and within the therapists theoretical orientation Develops measureab le outcomes/ goals supported by literature.
+Outcome s/goals are not measure able and/or are not supporte d by literature Unable to develop a tx plan Internship Case Presentati on Internship Instructor Review/Referral to BRC or ARC health counseling